-Plug these into your TV (or speaker) and they enable you to stream video, pictures or audio (or just audio, in the case of the Chromecast Audio) from your smartphone or tablet.
+Plug these into your TV or AV system and they enable you to wirelessly stream video, pictures or audio from your smartphone or tablet.

-And it’s not just for those with Android devices.
-Unlike AirPlay (which can only be sourced from Apple products), Chromecast can be used by a smartphone or tablet with any OS.
+And it’s not just for those with Android phones and tablets.
+Unlike AirPlay, which only Apple products can use, Chromecast can be used by a smartphone or tablet with any OS.

 What is Chromecast built-in?

-'Chromecast built-in' is what Google calls the same streaming abilities integrated into a product like a TV or speaker.
-So if a TV comes with Chromecast built-in, it's ready to stream content without the need for a Chromecast dongle.
+'Chromecast built-in' is what Google calls the same streaming abilities integrated into TVs and displays.
+So if a TV comes with Chromecast built-in, it's ready to receive content sent by a phone or tablet without the need of a dongle.

-Chromecast built-in used to be called Google Cast (and still is, in some instaces).
-If a product refers to its ability to 'cast' content, it means streaming it to Chromecast-equipped or Chromecast built-in device.
+Chromecast built-in (formerly known as Google Cast (opens in new tab)) refers to a product's ability to 'cast' content, it means streaming it to a Chromecast-equipped or Chromecast built-in device.

 The app used to set up and manage this streaming is called Google Home (which is separate from the voice-controlled speaker of the same name).
-This could all be simplified, we're sure you'll agree.
+Yes, it is a bit confusing.

 The reason for all this inconsistency?
 Progress, mostly, and Google's piecemeal approach.
 Google first launched the Chromecast dongle with only a small number of compatible apps.
 But since 2014 it's made the software available to all developers and manufacturers, allowing Chromecast built-in to be added to any product.

 Along the way, the many name changes have caused industry onlookers to scratch their heads.
 Thankfully, you can identify any product with Chromecast built-in by looking for the logo.
 At least that part is simple enough.